Apply for a Poverty Property Tax Exemption

 4. Mail your documents to our office

-Mail your completed application and supporting documentation to the address listed in the Contact Us section of this page.
+Mail your completed application and supporting documentation to the address listed below:

 5. We'll review your application